-This non-traditional chicken tikka masala recipe is rich, spicy, and full of flavor.
+This non-traditional one-pot chicken tikka masala curry recipe is rich, spicy, and full of flavor.
 Serve over rice and with cucumber raita sauce for a truly irresistibly delicious meal.

 Growing up, one of my favourite “treats” was when my mum and I would go to an afternoon movie followed by dinner out at our favourite Indian Restaurant.
 It was something I looked forward to every time my mum said we should have a “girls day”.